Trip to Russia. Day 2. Moscow. Off to the left, through Sparrow Hills to the City.

 If you turn your back to the Sparrow Hills observation square, you’d face the main building of the Moscow State University, my other school.
 This building houses the administrative offices, dormitories, one or two departments — Geology and Geography, I believe — and, in one wing, there are professors’ apartments.
 Other departments are spread all over town.

-And here’s little Charlotte on the steps of the school her grandma helped to build.
+And here’s little Charlotte on the steps of the school her grandma helped to build and her mother studied at.

 This skyscraper was erected in the 1950s when my mother studied here.
 Students were required to participate in construction work.
 At home, we have pictures of my mom from that time on the construction site.